Sunday, June 24, 2018

 I left the first side as is, and then began stitching together the other three sides.
 In assembling the album, I tried to keep all four sides approximately the same length.

-Walsh's "Rivers (of the Hidden Funk)" and "Told You So" are both included, of course.
+Of course, Walsh's "Rivers (of the Hidden Funk)" and "Told You So" are included.
 Both were co-written with Felder.
-I took them from Walsh's There Goes the Neighborhood and You Bought It -- You Name It albums respectively.
+I took them from Walsh's There Goes the Neighborhood and You Bought It -- You Name It albums, respectively.

 From Don Henley's first solo album I Can't Stand Still, I took "Nobody's Business."
 He co-wrote it with J.D.
 Souther (who collaborated on a number of Eagles songs) as well as Bob Seger (who had only collaborated on an Eagles song once: "Heartache Tonight" from this album).
 That led me to believe that it may have been originally intended for The Long Run.
 Otherwise, Henley is already well represented on this album and I didn't see the need to add more of his solo songs.